Nuclear Emergency In The First Few Hours

 -

-Before you leave, close and lock windows and doors and turn off the aircon, vents, fans, and heater.
-At the same time, you're at it, close fireplace dampers.
+Before you leave, close and lock windows and doors and turn off the air conditioner, vents, fans, and heater.
+While you're at it, close the fireplace dampers.

 -

-Take disaster supplies with you (i.e., flashlight with extra batteries, battery-operated radio, first aid kit, manual, emergency food and water, nonelectric can opener, basic and essential medications, cash, credit cards, and solid footwear).
+Take disaster supplies (i.e., flashlight with extra batteries, battery-operated radio, first aid kit, manual, emergency food, water, nonelectric can opener, basic and essential medications, cash, credit cards, and solid footwear).

 -